K. R. Sreenivasan: Career

 From 2009 until 2011, Sreenivasan served as senior vice provost for New York University's Global Network University in science and technology.
 In 2007, Sreenivasan joined the National Academy of Sciences.
 He also served on the Physical Sciences jury for the Infosys Prize in 2009.
 In November 2012, he was appointed acting president of the Polytechnic Institute of New York University.
 He became president and dean of the Polytechnic Institute of New York University and dean of engineering at New York University (NYU), and oversaw the Institute's merger with NYU to become the New York University Polytechnic School of Engineering.
 He is also the executive vice provost in charge of science and technology at NYU.
 Sreenivasan is the Eugene Kleiner Professor for Innovation in Mechanical Engineering at New York University Polytechnic School of Engineering, and a professor of physics and mathematics professor at the New York University Graduate School of Arts and Science and Courant Institute of Mathematical Sciences.

 Sreenivasan has been a visiting professor at the California Institute of Technology, Rockefeller Institute, the Institute for Advanced Study in Princeton, New Jersey, the Isaac Newton Institute for Mathematical Sciences at the University of Cambridge, and the Texas A&M University Institute of Advanced Study.
 Sreenivasan is a member of the National Academy of Engineering, and a fellow of the American Academy of Arts and Sciences.
 He is a member of the Indian Academy of Sciences, the Indian National Science Academy, the Academy of Sciences for the Developing World, the African Academy of Sciences, and the Accademia dei Lincei in Italy.
 He was awarded the American Physical Society's Leo P. Kadanoff Prize for 2022.
+In 2023 Sreenivasan was awarded a Humboldt Research Award.

 Other activities

 He has served on scientific journal editorial boards including American Scientist, Physics of Fluids, Journal of Fluid Mechanics, Physical Review E, Physical Review Letters, Journal of Theoretical and Computational Fluid Dynamics, and the Springer book series on Applied Mathematics.
-Sreenivasan is the editor-in-chief of the Journal of Nonlinear Science.
+Sreenivasan was the editor-in-chief of the Journal of Nonlinear Science.